Organized Cowardice: Putting the Pol in Poltroon

 exposures of establishment institutional misbehavior

-(which require little beyond rudimentry literacy to comprehend)
+(which require little beyond rudimentry literacy to comprehend):

-of document-tampering,
+document-tampering,

 plagiarism,